leonardr/cce-python/README.md

 * `2-registrations-foreign.ndjson` - Registrations for foreign works,
   or for works where the place of publication was obviously a place outside the United States.
-These works are generally subject to different rules and it's more complicated than just checking for a renewal, so this script sets them aside.
+These works had their copyright renewed by treaty, so the absence of a renewal doesn't prove anything.

-* `2-registrations-interim.ndjson` - Interim registrations, which are
+* `2-registrations-interim.ndjson` - Interim registrations for foreign
-  subject to different rules.
-There's no point checking for a renewal.
+  works.
+These are set aside for the same reason as other registrations for foreign works.

 * `2-registrations-in-range.ndjson` - Registrations where the absence
   of a renewal record could make the difference between still being